konh4cks/konh4cks.github.io/_tabs/about.md

 ## $ whoami >

 I started my cybersecurity journey in 2023, building a strong foundation through platforms like TryHackMe and HackTheBox, complemented by specialized courses.
-I have developed hands-on experience in red teaming, malware development, and SOC analysis.
+I have developed hands-on experience in red teaming, malware development, and defense strategies.

 I would like to participate in any challenges or community events, please feel free to send me an email.